ivanwritescode/frontendmentor-solutions/src/Solutions/ResultsSummaryComponent/README.md

         format('truetype')
 }
 ```
-2. Usage of variables on SCSS for colors and gradients
+2. The usage of variables on SCSS for colors and gradients.
-3. Usage of maps
+3. The usage of maps.
 4. How to use `@each` directive.
 I have utilized the directive to apply the color values from my SCSS map in order to style each individual list item within the component.

 ```scss